Kiyotoko/vault/Klasse 12/Englisch/Task.md

 Here is Michael Müller, am I speaking with Maria Müller from the Messe Essen GmbH?

 MARIA MÜLLER
-Yes, that's right!
+Speaking.
 Thank you for the call some days ago.
 I am quite sorry, that you couldn't reach me, because I was not available during lunch break.
 Which information do you need for the Schweisen&Schneiden fair?

 MICHAEL MAYER
 Thank you for your fast response.
 I have tryed to reach you for the prices of the trade fair stand for tree days as well the size of the trade fair stand.